QUT: A Unit Testing Framework for Quantum Subroutines: Theoretical background

 Our unit testing approach is based on the notion of local contextual equivalence of quantum subroutines.
 Contextual equivalence means that two pieces of code are considered equivalent if they can be interchanged in any complete program without altering its observable behavior \cite{10.1007/978-3-662-54434-1_14, 10.1007/978-3-540-71316-6_1}.
 Local contextual equivalence is a weaker form of (global) contextual equivalence, implying equivalence only within one specific context.
 This shift from global to local helps to reduce the computational complexity of empirical unit testing for practical applications \cite{klymenko2025}.

 Verifying the equivalence of subroutines requires understanding of their semantics.
 A machine-independent, composable, high-level approach to programming language semantics, known as denotational or mathematical semantics, formalizes the meaning of a program by mapping its syntax to mathematical models \cite{gordon2012denotational}.
 This semantics is complementary to the operational and axiomatic semantics.
-This mapping is often represented symbolically using a double-bracket operator, where the syntactic expression is placed inside the brackets and its denotational semantics appears outside: $[[syntax]]~=~semantics$.
+The mapping of a syntactic construct to its semantic value is often represented symbolically using the double-bracket operator, where the syntactic expression is placed inside the brackets and its denotational semantics appears outside: $[[syntax]]~=~semantics$.
 The reverse mapping from semantics to syntax is called coding (see Figure~\ref{fig:semantics}).

-Standard approaches to the denotational semantics known from classical computer science - such as domain-theoretic semantics \cite{10.1145/360303.360308} or categorical semantics \cite{pierce1991basic} - cannot be directly applied to quantum programs and require adaptation due to the fact that quantum and classical information are fundamentally different in nature.
 Many adaptations of semantics from classical computer science for quantum programs are based on category theory.
-Category theory has a long history, during which connections to intuitionistic logic, lambda calculus, and data type conversions have been established \cite{pierce1991basic, gay2010semantic}.
-These connections make it a universal tool for describing programming language semantics.

-The categories that are suitable for quantum information are built by introducing morphisms that capture the distinctive features of quantum information, such as entanglement and the no-cloning theorem \cite{gay2010semantic}.
+The categories that are suitable for quantum computing are built by introducing morphisms that capture the distinctive features of quantum information, such as entanglement and the no-cloning theorem \cite{gay2010semantic}.
 One of the adaptations of category theory for quantum semantics is based on the category \textbf{FdHilb} - the monoidal category of finite-dimensional Hilbert spaces equipped with the symmetric dagger Frobenius structure \cite{SELINGER2011113, Heunen_book}.
 Morphisms of this category capture classical and quantum states on the same footing as well as transformations between them including parametrized (classically-controlled) quantum processes, parametrized quantum state preparations and measurements.
-To incorporate mixed states, this framework must be extended to a new category of completely positive linear maps, \textbf{CP(FdHilb)} that allows discarding of quantum states.
+To incorporate mixed states, this framework must be extended to a new category of completely positive linear maps, \textbf{CP(FdHilb)} that allows discarding of quantum states \cite{coecke2017picturing, Heunen_book}.